NeoZorK/neozork-hld-prediction/docs/reference/indicators/predictive/schr-direction.md

 ## Overview

 SCHR Direction is a premium predictive indicator that shows the fastest direction of High and Low prices based on Volume Price Ratio (VPR) analysis.
-This indicator is based on the MQL5 SCHR_DIR.mq5 indicator by Shcherbyna Rostyslav.
+This indicator is based on the MQL5 SCHR_DIR.mq5 indicator by Shcherbyna Rostyslav and has been optimized with fixed parameters for optimal performance and MT5 compatibility.

 ## Description

 SCHR Direction calculates direction lines (High and Low) using a sophisticated algorithm that combines:
 - Volume Price Ratio (VPR) analysis
 - Price difference calculations
-- Configurable growth percentages
+- Fixed growth percentage (1%)
-- Multiple line types (Upper, Lower, Both)
+- Both lines always displayed

 The indicator predicts price direction by analyzing the relationship between volume and price ranges, providing early signals for potential market movements.
+All parameters are fixed for optimal performance and consistency with the original MQL5 implementation.

 ## Key Features

 - **Fast Direction Prediction**: Provides quick directional signals based on VPR analysis
 - **Volume-Based Analysis**: Uses volume data to enhance prediction accuracy
-- **Multiple Line Types**: Supports Upper, Lower, or Both line calculations
+- **Fixed Parameters**: Optimized settings for consistent performance
-- **Configurable Parameters**: Highly customizable with 6 main parameters
+- **MT5 Compatibility**: Matches the original MQL5 indicator behavior
-- **Strong/Weak Exceed Modes**: Different sensitivity levels for signal generation
+- **Both Lines Always Shown**: Comprehensive analysis with both High and Low direction lines

 ## Mathematical Foundation